Health and Well-Being in Amish Society

 Joseph B. Martin received his medical degree from the University of Alberta, Edmonton, in 1963, completed a residency in neurology in 1966 and fellowship in neuropathology at Case Western Reserve University in 1967, and received his PhD in anatomy from the University of Rochester in 1971.
 Martin began his career in academic medicine at McGill University in Montreal, where he later became chair of the Department of Neurology and Neurosurgery.
-In 1978, he joined the faculty of Harvard Medical School as the Bullard Professor of Neurology and Chief of the Neurology service at the Massachusetts General Hospital.
-In 1984, he was appointed the Julieanne Dorn Professor of Neurology at Harvard.
-Martin began his tenure as dean of the School of Medicine at the University of California, San Francisco, in 1989, and went on to serve as chancellor of UCSF for four years.
+In 1978, he joined the faculty of Harvard Medical School as the Bullard Professor of Neurology and chief of the neurology service at the Massachusetts General Hospital.
+In 1984, he was appointed the Julieanne Dorn Professor of Neurology at Harvard. in 1989, Martin began his tenure as dean of the School of Medicine at the University of California, San Francisco, and he went on to serve as chancellor of UCSF for four years.
 He returned to Harvard in 1997, serving as dean of the medical school until 2007 and then as Lefler Professor of Neurobiology until his retirement in 2016.

 Robert Wood Johnson Foundation